Does

 has never been an American kamikaze pilot, at least, none

 officially sponsored by the United States government.
-The reason
+The

 for this is different attitudes about suicide in Japan and